Featured Faculty Publications

 April/May 2024: Sheila Kohler — Her essay is included in “On the Couch: Writers Aanalyze Sigmund Freud” edited by Andrew Blauner and published by Princeton University Press.

-March 2024: Sheila Kohler — Her mystery story “Turnabout” will be published in Ellery Queen’s.
+March 2024: Sheila Kohler — Her mystery story “Turnabout” is published in Ellery Queen’s.

 February 21, 2024: Ed Park & Yiyun Li — Finalists for the L.A.
 Times Book Prize are announced, including Wednesday’s Child: Stories by Li and Same Bed Different Dreams: A Novel by Park.